Malaquías Concha: Biography

-Early life

-Her parents were Raimundo Concha Rodríguez and Juana María Ortiz Lobos.
+His parents were Raimundo Concha Rodríguez and Juana María Ortiz Lobos.
 He studied at the Colegio del Padre Concha and the Liceo de Talca.
-Then he moved to Santiago to study Law at University of Chile, from which he graduated in 1881.
-He graduated as a lawyer on 24 December 1880.
+He then moved to Santiago to study law at the University of Chile, graduating with a law degree on 24 December 1880.

 Political career

-His political participation began in his university years.
-When he was 22, he installed his law firm and acquired renown and prestige due to his dedication to defend people's causes without financial means.
-He joined the Radical Party and he separated from it in 1887 to create the Democratic Party.
-There, he promoted political life democratization through universal suffrage or secular and free education.
-His followers were workers and artisans who under his protection promoted the social question.
+His political participation began during his university years.
+At the age of 22, he established his law practice and gained recognition and prestige for his dedication to defending people without the financial means to afford legal representation.
+He joined the Radical Party, but left it in 1887 to establish the Democratic Party.
+There, he promoted the democratization of political life through measures such as universal suffrage and secular, free education.
+His followers included workers and artisans who, under his leadership, promoted efforts to address the social question.

 He supported President José Manuel Balmaceda during the 1891 Chilean Civil War.
-Once the side of the President was defeated, he was convicted between 1891 and 1893 being accused of conspiracy.
-He had to hide from frequent attacks from his opponents when he recovered his freedom.
+Following the defeat of the presidential side, he was prosecuted for conspiracy and imprisoned between 1891 and 1893.
+After regaining his freedom, he had to go into hiding due to frequent attacks by his opponents.

-In 1896, his Democratic Party joined the Liberal Alliance and he was elected deputy for Concepción, Talcahuano, Lautaro and Coelemu (1900–1912), Concepción (1912–1915) and Temuco, Nueva Imperial and Llaima (1915–1918).
-In 1915 he was appointed Minister of Industry and Public Works under Juan Luis Sanfuentes period.
-He was elected senator for Concepción in 1918.
+In 1896, his Democratic Party joined the Liberal Alliance.
+He later served as deputy for Concepción, Talcahuano, Lautaro and Coelemu (1900–1912), for Concepción (1912–1915), and for Temuco, Imperial and Llaima (1915–1918).
+In 1915, he was appointed Minister of Industry and Public Works during the presidency of Juan Luis Sanfuentes.
+He was elected senator for Concepción in 1918 and served in the Senate until his death in 1921.